Karen Hille Phillips Regency Advancement Award

 - Projects related to sabbatical leave proposals shall not be excluded from consideration on that account, but shall have secondary priority in competition–all else being equal.
 Faculty who will be on sabbatical are not eligible to receive a stipend for the summer prior to year during which they will be on sabbatical leave.

-- More specific criteria may be developed and applied by the dean or faculty of a given school or division.
+- More specific criteria may be developed and applied by the dean or faculty of a given college.

 *awarded, research project not funded/completed